flyingmachine/brave-clojure-web/content/concurrency.md

 For parallelization, you use `fold`.
 This works exactly like reduce, except parallel.
 There are a couple catches, though.
 First, it will only run in parallel for vectors and maps.
-Second, the function you pass to it has to have a special property - it has to produce an identity value with no arguments.
+Second, the function you pass to it has to have a special property; it has to produce an identity value with no arguments.
 I'll explain "identity value" below.
 Here's an example of `fold` vs `reduce`.